All debtor applications to move online from September 2017

 “Not only does the physical act of sending applications by post hold the process up, we tend to find these can have information missing which prevents the applications from proceeding.

 “This impacts on debtors from gaining the debt relief they need, which is why we are requesting the industry across Scotland move to submit applications via BASYS only.

 “BASYS prevents incomplete or inaccurate applications from proceeding.
 Using BASYS also means in the majority of cases bankruptcy can be awarded on the same day we receive the application.

 “September this year will signal the end of paper bankruptcy applications and we are happy to work with any stakeholders to help them make this transition online before the deadline.”

 The process for people and businesses owed money and who are seeking to have someone declared bankrupt, known as creditor petitions, will remain unchanged.

 Between 1 April 2016 and 31 January 2017, there were 2,932 applications for bankruptcy received by AiB.
 Of these, 2,632 (90 per cent) of applications were submitted electronically through BASYS.
 Of the 300 received on paper, 75 were returned immediately due to incomplete, insufficient or inaccurate information.

-After 29 September, clerical applications will only be accepted by AiB in the event of system failure.
+After 30 September, clerical applications will only be accepted by AiB in the event of system failure or exceptional circumstances.